openshift/enhancements/enhancements/ingress/configurable-dns-loadbalancerservice.md

 DNS record on the cloud provider will not be deleted by the operator and will require the cluster admin to manually delete it.

+If `.spec.domain` on the ingresscontroller does not contain the `baseDomain` of the cluster DNS config, then the `.loadbalancer.dnsManagementPolicy` is automatically set to `Unmanaged`.

 The support provided by the installer and this new field aren't entirely mutually exclusive, i.e. if customer has opted to disable DNS management cluster wide (as documented